Dynamical large deviations for plasmas below the Debye length and the Landau equation: Dynamics of plasmas

 As the Klimontovich and the Vlasov equations are formally the same, this is actually a stability result for the Vlasov equation.
-It has first been proven for smooth interactions by Braun and Hepp \cite{Braun_Hepp_CommMathPhys_1977} for smooth enough potential $W$.
-This Vlasov equation has a infinity of Casimir conserved quantities.
+It has first been proven for smooth interactions by Braun and Hepp \cite{Braun_Hepp_CommMathPhys_1977} for smooth enough potential $W$, and \cite{golse2016dynamics} provides a review about the mathematics of this Vlasov limit in various contexts.
+This Vlasov equation has infinitely many Casimir conserved quantities.
 As a consequence, it has an infinite number of stable stationary states \cite{Yamaguchi_Barre_Bouchet_DR:2004_PhysicaA}.
 Any homogeneous distribution $g\left(\text{\ensuremath{\mathbf{r}}},\mathbf{v}\right)=f(\mathbf{v})$ is a stationary solution of the Vlasov equation.
 In the following, we will consider homogeneous linearly stable stationary solutions of the Vlasov equation $f(\mathbf{v})$.
 The linear stability of such distributions can be assessed by studying the dielectric susceptibility $\varepsilon[f](\mathbf{k},\omega)$ \cite{Nicholson_1991,Lifshitz_Pitaevskii_1981_Physical_Kinetics}, defined by

 Equation (\ref{eq:dielectric_function}) and every other equations involving $\pm i\tilde{\epsilon}$ have to be understood as the limit as $\tilde{\epsilon}$ goes to zero with $\tilde{\epsilon}$ positive.
-The dielectric susceptibility function $\varepsilon$ plays the role of a dispersion relation in the linearized dynamics, and a solution $f$ is stable if $\varepsilon[f]$ has no poles except for $\omega$ on the real line.
+The dielectric susceptibility function $\varepsilon$ plays the role of a dispersion relation in the linearized dynamics, and a solution $f$ is stable if $\varepsilon[f]$ has no zeros except for $\omega$ on the real line.

 From the point of view of dynamical systems, those homogeneous solutions might be attractors of the Vlasov equation, with some sort of asymptotic stability.
 At a linear level, this convergence for some of the observables, for instance the potential, is called Landau damping \cite{Nicholson_1991,Lifshitz_Pitaevskii_1981_Physical_Kinetics}.
 Such a stability might also be true for the full dynamics.
 Indeed some non-linear Landau damping results have recently been proven \cite{Mouhot_Villani:2009}.